-The beloved 91-year-old comedian Betty White has a new starring role in Air New Zealand’s lastest in-flight safety video.
+The beloved 91-year-old comedian Betty White has a new starring role in the latest Air New Zealand in-flight safety video.
 I don’t think it’s one of her finest performances.

 It seems like just a few years ago that safety instructions were “live acts” on most airplanes.
 (Some smaller carriers still do that.)
 But this safety video is filmed at the fictional “Second Wind Retirement Resort,” starring White and a cast of older characters (including the Love Boat’s Gavin MacLeod) acting out flight safety instructions.

 Watching this video, which has gone viral on YouTube with more than a million hits, made me cringe.
 It pokes fun at sight, hearing, mobility and memory impairments—as well as age.